 Due to the City's relatively limited CDBG funding allocation, the main focus for use of these funds is our City's LMI population.
 All work completed using CDBG funds are for the benefit of LMI residents, with the exception of our administrative cost.
-The City's average over the last 10 years is 82% of all CDBG funding received is used to benefit our LMI.
+The City's average over the last 10 years is 82% of all CDBG funding received is used to benefit our LMI residents.

-The City focuses on callorabive efforts to reach the maximum homeless and unsheltered aid and relies on communication with area partners who offer direct service to those individuals.
-In PY 2018, the City awarded two local non-profits with public facility modification grants which improved the acess and livability of those structures for homeless and precariously housed persons living in Coeur d'Alene.
+The City focuses on collaborative efforts to reach the maximum homeless and unsheltered aid and relies on communication with area partners that offer direct service to those individuals.
+In PY 2019, the City awarded two local non-profits, St. Vincent De Paul North Idaho and Lake City Center, with public facility modification grants which improved the access and livability of those structures for homeless and precariously housed persons living in Coeur d'Alene.

-The City works closely with local organizations such as St. Vincent de Paul, IHFA, the Region 1 Homeless Coalition (Contin uum of Care), Safe Passage, Trinity Group Homes and other government and non-profit organizations to identify areas of need in the community.
+The City works closely with local organizations such as St. Vincent de Paul, IHFA, the Region 1 Homeless Coalition (Continuum of Care), Safe Passage, Trinity Group Homes and other government and non-profit organizations to identify areas of need in the community.
 The City keeps close contact with all of the area housing and homeless agencies and stakeholders on all facets of the City's Entitlement Program including public hearings/forums, Community Opportunity Grants and Fair Housing Training.